 I returned to my car and started to head home, then decided to try again.
 I resolved that if madness was my new normal, I would have to adapt.
 I drove to Target to return something, what it was I have forgotten.
 But I remember a man starting to follow me in the parking lot.
 I wonder how I must have appeared at that time — frightened eyes and a frozen face, a stiff body with hunched shoulders burdened with sorrow.
 A bit disheveled too, mirroring my scattered attention.
 For a predator, I surely seemed easy prey.

-I went into the store, and he started walking in another direction.
+As I went into the store he started walking in another direction.
 Dismissing my fears, I headed to the service counter near the front door where I stood in line behind a large woman, maybe 300 pounds.
 Everything seemed ordinary until the man who’d been following me walked up and started mumbling something I couldn’t understand.
 His eyes were menacing and glazed, his body coursing with some drug.
 He came closer, still mumbling, and reached out as if to pull me in the direction of the door.
 All I could muster was leaning my body the opposite way.
 And then I heard her: “Hey!
 Leave her alone.”
 The woman in line walked towards him, her chest held high and defiant as she put her body between him and me.
 “Get out of here,” she added.
 And he left.

 A few weeks later, I found a trauma-focused therapist.
 After several months of EMDR, the flashbacks began to resolve and grief began to settle in — what my therapist believed marked the beginning of my journey to feeling whole.
 Yet it was that day when a stranger protected me that I started my recovery.
 From that day forward I decided whatever had happened in the past, and whatever might be going on in my mind, I would seek help when I needed it.
-And that decision, I believe, has made a world of difference for my recovery from sexual abuse.
+And that decision, I believe, has made a world of difference for my recovery from sexual trauma.
 For centuries, women like me have had to face alone the most threatening experience to their selfhood, if not their lives.
 And at its core, recovery from sexual abuse is about ending alienation, both from others and oneself.

 “The problem is that today, after more than twenty-five years, predictions based on the trauma model have not proved accurate.
 There appears to be no direct, linear relationship between the severity of the abuse and the psychosocial difficulties victims experience in adulthood.
 Worst of all, we have developed no clearly effective treatments for sexual abuse victims.
 They continue to suffer from psychological and social problems in the aftermath of their abuse, and mental health professionals still have not reached a consensus as to exactly why or what precisely to do to help them recover.”

 Even though the trauma model was necessary for my recovery, it did not go far enough.
 However, through continued efforts, many of them on my own, I do feel I have reached full recovery.
 I know other women have too.
-Although, our numbers should be greater.
+However, our numbers should be greater.

-At the beginning stage, recovery is a lot like changing habits — habits of thought, emotion, body, and even the imagination.
+In the beginning stages, recovery is a lot like changing habits — habits of thought, emotion, body, and even the imagination.
 To change these habits, we have to become good at observing our inner experiences, which can be frightening when there are painful images, memories, body sensations, and emotions stemming from sexual abuse.
 By starting with the trauma model, most will have the best chance of changing painful ‘habits’ into calmer and more self-accepting states of being.